SytherAsh/Vizuara_backend/README.md

 5. **Generate Narrations** → Create narration text for each scene
 6. **Generate Audio** → Convert narrations to speech (MP3)
 7. **Build Video** → Compile images + audio into final video
+   - Optionally generate subtitles (SRT format)
+   - Subtitles are created from narration texts with accurate timing
 8. **Upload to Supabase** → Store assets in cloud storage
+   - Video MP4 file
+   - Subtitle SRT file (if generated)
+   - All scene images and audio files

 ## 🔄 Integration with React Frontend